TADA Module 1: Training for Intermediate/Advanced R Users

 dataset_flags <- dataset_flags %>% dplyr::filter(!ResultIdentifier %in% problem_flagged$ResultIdentifier)

-# create data frame of removed results
+# create dataframe of removed results

 removed <- plyr::rbind.fill(removed, problem_flagged)